Improving Soil

 AIR

-Air in the soil is made of the same gases as the air in the atmosphere.
+Air in the soil Roots grow deeper in well aerated soil is made of the same gases as the air in the atmosphere.
 Air does not move as freely in the soil so there might be too much or too little of certain gases in parts of the soil.
 Plant roots need oxygen to absorb water and nutrients.
 The lack of oxygen produces anaerobic conditions which limits how deep roots can grow.
-Roots grow deeper in well aerated soil Roots may grow thirty feet deep in well-drained sandy soil, but most roots are in the top foot of clay soil.
+Roots might grow thirty feet deep in well-drained sandy soil, but most roots are in the top foot of clay soil.
 Oxygen is replenished in the soil when water forces the air out of the soil, then fresh air is pulled back into the soil as the water drains away.
 Large spaces between soil particles and crumbs allow soil to breathe better.
 Deep watering and drying out helps soil breathe much better so soil remains aerobic.
 Daily shallow watering does not help soil breathe.
 Keeping the soil saturated all the time greatly reduces oxygen so soil becomes anaerobic.

 ORGANIC